 Each application will be reviewed by SelectCobb staff to ensure that all eligibility requirements are met.
 All eligible applications will then be reviewed by an independent committee responsible for selecting grant recipients.

-Applications will be accepted until June 26 at 5 p.m.
+The deadline for Round Two Application submissions is August 21 at 5 p.m.
 This is not a first come, first served application.
 ALL applications submitted by the deadline and meet the requirements will be considered.

 Frequently Asked Questions and recorded workshops on how to complete your application can be found below.
 Any additional questions will be answered by the SelectCobb team at email@example.com or 770-859-2364.

 Funding will be available in three different tiers based upon the number of W-2 employees and/or individual 1099 contractors that function like employees (i.e., employees or contractors working at least 30 hours per week or 130 hours per month) at the company as of March 12, 2020.
 Eligibility will be verified via the submitted 941 IRS Form, Employers Quarterly Federal Tax Return.
 The tiers are as follows: